cosmicCacophony/artibound/MULTICOLOR_DESIGN.md

 ## Overview

-This document explores how the 2-battlefield structure enables 3-4 color deck building, making it a core design strength that differentiates Artibound from Artifact Foundry's 3-lane system.
+This document explores how the 2-battlefield structure enables 3-4 color deck building, making it a **core design pillar** that differentiates Artibound from Artifact Foundry's 3-lane system. **3-4 color decks are the optimal strategy**, not just viable - players should be incentivized to build multi-color decks while being punished for greedy deck building that leaves them unable to cast pivotal spells on key turns.

 ## The Core Insight